rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configuration/create-configuration-parameters.md

 1. Log on to ***rapyuta.io*** console and on the left navigation bar, click **CONFIGURATIONS > ADD NEW CONFIGURATION**.

-3. In the **Add new configuration** pop-up window, type a name for the configuration and click **Confirm**.
+2. In the **Add new configuration** pop-up window, type a name for the configuration and click **Confirm**.
 The new configuration name is added to the **Configuration Name** list.
 To configure the root node (configuration name), click the configuration name.
-4. Hover over the root node.
+3. Hover over the root node.
 It allows you to create an attribute node and base configuration file.
 ![YAML file](/images/core-concepts/configurations/root-node-actions.png?classes=border,shadow&width=20pc)

  {{% notice info %}}
 You can add only one attribute node but multiple base configuration files from the root node.
    {{% /notice %}}
-5. Click **Add file**.
+4. Click **Add file**.
+The **Create new file** window is displayed.

-6. In the **Create ne file** window, do the following.
+    In the **Create new file** window, do the following.<br/>
-    1. From the File type drop-down menu, select either YAML or Binary file.
+5. From the File type drop-down menu, select either YAML or Binary file.<br/>
-    2. If you have selected the file type as YAML, in the File name field, type a name for the file and click **Confirm**.
+6. If you have selected the file type as YAML, in the File name field, type a name for the file and click **Confirm**.
 You can add the configuration in the File Contents area.
 For more information on how to add and edit the configuration in YAML format, see [rules for writing/editing configuration parameters files.] (/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configuration/create-configuration-parameters/##Creating a configuration parameters in YAML file format) To see an example, [click here](/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configuration/create-configuration-parameters/#### Rules for writing YAML configuration parameters).
 ![YAML file](/images/core-concepts/configurations/yaml-file.png?classes=border,shadow&width=30pc)

-    3. If you have selected the file type as Binary, in the File type field, you can upload or drag a binary configuration file from the local machine.
+7. If you have selected the file type as Binary, in the File type field, you can upload or drag a binary configuration file from the local machine.
 To see an example, [click here] (/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configuration/create-configuration-parameters/##Creating a configuration parameters in Binary file format).
 ![Binary file](/images/core-concepts/configurations/binary-file.png?classes=border,shadow&width=30pc)

-    4. Click **Confirm**.
+8. Click **Confirm**.

 The configuration parameter hierarchy is created.
 You can apply the configurations to a device now.
 For more information, see [Apply Dynamic Configurations] ((/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configuration/apply-dynamic-configs))